ReStartQ/anicour/README.md

 # Courier

 Courier is an Anime, Manga, and Light Novel Tracking Application for Windows.
 <br>

-It uses [AniList](https://anilist.co/home) to help manage and track your Anime, Manga, and Light Novels all in one app.
+With the help of [AniList](https://anilist.co/home) this desktop app helps you manage and track Anime, Manga, and Light Novels all in one app.

 ## Getting Started
 [Download Help](https://github.com/ReStartQ/Courier/blob/main/RunOrInstall.md)